JamalSQ/EasyTableServiceComplete/README.md

 * **Browse by Category:** Users can browse food items categorized into three sections.
 * **Add to Basket:** Users can add items to their basket by clicking the "Add" button for each item.
 * **Dynamic Rendering:** The website uses Express.js controllers to fetch data from arrays and render it dynamically using EJS templates.
+* **QR Code generation:** There is also a QR code on every table where a user can scan and go to the menu to place an order online.

 ## Technologies Used